Wireless Quantum Key Distribution in Indoor Environments: Numerical Results

+In this section, two scenarios of wireless QKD in indoor environments are examined, and the corresponding secret key generation rates are obtained using loss and background noise calculations in the previous sections.
+In the first scenario, only the background noise due to the isotropic ambient light is included.
+The key generation rate is then presented versus a range of FOVs as the latter has an impact on path loss as shown in Fig.~\ref{fig_total_loss}.
+In the second scenario, we account for the background noise induced by the lighting source.
+In such a case, the amount of background noise would depend on the PSD of the lighting source and the QKD receiver's FOV.
+In both cases, we use the decoy-state encoding with infinitely many decoy states as described in Sec.~\ref{Sec:DecoyPerf}.

 Figure \ref{fig_key_rate_ambient_noise} shows the secret key generation rate in a dark room when the QKD transmitter is either at the center of the room, or at a corner.
 In both cases, the QKD receiver is fixed at the center of the ceiling.
-When the QKD source is located at the center of the room, the system would tolerate spectral irradiance of ambient noise on the order of $10^{-8}$~W/nm/m$^2$, as shown in Fig. \ref{fig_key_rate_ambient_noise}.
-On the contrary, due to additional loss, the scheme would tolerate less ambient noise when the QKD source is located at a corner of the room.
-The ambient light noise considered in this case is due to black body radiation in the surrounding environment.
+When the QKD source is located at the center of the room, the system would tolerate spectral irradiance of ambient noise on the order of $10^{-8}$~W/nm/m$^2$, as shown in Fig.~\ref{fig_key_rate_ambient_noise}.
+Due to additional loss, the scheme would tolerate less ambient noise when the QKD source is located at a corner of the room.
+The ambient light noise considered in this case is due to black body radiation in the surrounding environment, whose effect is calculated via \eqref{nBiso}.
+This implies that the resulting background noise is constant in this case, and the drop in rate in Fig.~\ref{fig_key_rate_ambient_noise} is merely because of the loss in the system as seen in Fig.~\ref{fig_total_loss}.
 The spectral intensity emitted at room temperature (300 K) from objects, such as the human body, is expected to be low at the operating wavelength of our scheme.
 According to Planck's formula, the spectral irradiance at room temperature at 880 nm is on the order of $10^{-18}$~W/nm/m$^2$, which is far below the tolerable amount of ambient noise in our scheme.
 This is mainly because we assume that there would be no sun light in the room, which can adversely affect system performance.
 In the case of our window-less room, however, it is safe to neglect the effect of isotropic ambient noise in our system.
 We next consider the effect of the lighting source on our QKD operation.